lure23/EmbeddedRover/README.md

 <p />

 >Note: There are other ways of arranging the ssh connection between the parties.
-See the links under References if you are not at ease with this.
+You can eg. create a new key pair, but it seems unnecessary since we already have a pair.

 <p />
->Exposing the private key to user side is not a grade security issue.
+>Exposing the private key to user side is not a security issue.
 It's only used to access a child environment, and that environment can be accessed (by `multipass shell`) from our command line, anyways.

 ```
 $ (sudo cat "/var/root/Library/Application Support/multipassd/ssh-keys/id_rsa") > multipassd.key